pvillela/go-foa-realworld/README.md

 * Implement authentication.
 * Guerrilla-test some SFLs.
 * Implement test suite.
 * Implement DAFs with SQLite.
+The current in-memory persistence based on the implementation in https://github.com/err0r500/go-realworld-clean is inherently broken as it doesn't support optimistic concurrency and allows dirty writes.
 * Rinse and repeat.